 MultiCare does not accept discount card programs.

-- Yes.
-All MultiCare Indigo Urgent Care locations allow you to schedule same-day appointments online.
-Use this website to choose the Indigo Urgent Care location that's most convenient for you and select "Book Appointment."
+Yes.
+All MultiCare Indigo Urgent Care locations allow you to schedule same-day or next day appointments online.
+Use this website to choose an Indigo Urgent Care location and time that's most convenient for you.
 Find a location near you.

 Like many urgent care clinics, we do not offer ultrasound at any of our Indigo Urgent Care clinics.
 We offer digital x-ray.